Post-Soviet Russia: Renegotiating Global And Local Identities CEES5018

 In 1991 following the collapse of the Soviet Union a newly independent Russia emerged.
 The aim of the course is to explore the idea of Russia as a 'state', 'nation' and 'people' that is in the process of re-negotiating its contemporary identity at the global, national, regional, local and individual levels, but firmly locating this exploration within the context of Russia's past.

-Classes will be in the form of weekly 2-hour seminars in Semester 2.
+Classes will be in the form of weekly 2-hour seminars in Semester 2 over ten weeks.

 Requirements of Entry

 ■ Coursework Presentation including 800-1000 word associated written paper (25%)